Last Updated: October 24, 2022

-Many of you will ignore our advice to redevelop the center as a mixed-use property so that it is less subject to the boom-or-bust cycle common in retail.
+Many of you will ignore our advice to redevelop a conventional regional mall as a mixed-use property so that it is less subject to the boom-or-bust cycle common in retail.

 You'll say your municipality relies on sales tax receipts, or that property values will fall if you lose the upscale stores you might now enjoy.

 To be fair, a few of you will be correct in opting for the upgrade and fresh look.
-You're in that category if your area genuinely still has a market supportive of the square footage of retail space you have and the caliber of stores that your local population demands.
+You fall into that category if your area genuinely still has a market supportive of the square footage of retail space you have and the caliber of stores that your local population demands.

-So here we'll deal with how to approach owners and managers that aren't proposing any shopping center renovation plans, even though the retail atmosphere has become a little tacky.
+The first task is to figure out how to approach owners and managers that are not proposing any shopping center renovation plans, even though the retail atmosphere has become a little tacky.

-Most shopping malls in the U.S., and a fair number of the larger
+Most shopping malls in the U.S., (as well as a fair number of the larger

-strip centers and lifestyle centers, are owned by large out-of-town
+strip centers and lifestyle centers we will discuss in the next section) are owned by large out-of-town

 corporations.
 There may be a mall manager, and you can and should sit